epakhomov/Will-the-Customer-Accept-the-Coupon/README.md

 Group 2B: All other drivers (that is who go to a bar less once a month and are under the age of 25).

 Group 3A: Drivers who go to bars more than once a month and had passengers that were not a kid and had occupations other than farming, fishing, or forestry.
-Group 3B: All other drivers that do not fall into Group3A.
+Group 3B: All other drivers that do not fall into Group 3A.

 Group 4A: Drivers that go to bars more than once a month, had passengers that were not a kid, and were not widowed.
 Group 4B: Drivers that go to bars more than once a month and are under the age of 30.